ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Angle Sensor

-Angle sensors measure the angle of the block relative to the direction of highest slope of the plane defined by the square faces of the block.
-They have a display which shows the currently measured angle, with a blue section representing the activation threshold and an output arrow representing the angle.
-The arrow will always try to point up no matter the orientation of the block (will point in the direction of highest slope of the plane it is in).
+Angle sensors measure the angle of the block relative to the closest direction to the up direction in the plane defined by the square faces of the block.
+This is done by projecting the up direction vector onto the plane (resulting in the direction of highest slope), and comparing a vector fixed to the block against that projection.
+They have a display which shows the currently measured angle, with a blue section representing the activation threshold and an output arrow representing the projected direction.

 Its settings are shown in figure \ref{fig:SensorAngle} and are as follows: